|Advanced||Simple||FHA||USDA||VA||Commercial||Early Payoff||Refinance||Interest Only||Balloon||Widget|

 There are five types of file formats that you can export the mortgage amortization with extra payments, such as xlsx (Excel after 2007), xls (older versions of Excel), csv, txt and pdf.

 There is one reason that you may want to payoff your mortgage early, and that is to save a lot money on interest.
 On a regular 30 year term mortgage with a 5% interest, a borrower may end up paying more on interest than principal.
 If we include other fees such as PMI, tax and insurance, the amount you pay could get much bigger.
 In the beginning of your 30 year term, your monthly mortgage payments will be mostly towards paying for interest, and little to pay down principle.
 Only when you are half way through the 30 year term, your monthly payment starts to paying more for principle than interest.
 One way to reduce interest payment is through extra payment.
 That means a borrower makes a one time lump sum payment, or making extra payments each month or year.
 Some borrowers may consider bi-weekly payments which is the equivalent in making an additional payment each year.
 On a monthly payment plan, you make 12 payments each year whereas a bi-weekly payment plan allows you to make 13 payments.
 One extra payment a year may not seem a lot, but it actually saves you a lot of money and payoff your mortgage a couple years earlier.
-With our additional payment calculator, you will see exactly how much you will save by making extra payments.
+With our additional payment mortgage calculator, you will see exactly how much you will save by making extra payments.

 There are many things that you need to consider before start making extra payments.
 Here are the pro and cons.